moustafa-m/MECH3895_project/gazebo_geometries_plugin/README.md

 If a model is requested, a vector containing geometries for all its collision links is returned.
 If a collision link is requested, a vector of size 1 is returned with only the geometry for that collision link.

 The boxes are either Object Oriented Bounding Boxes (OOBB) or Axis Aligned Bounding Boxes (AABB).
 OOBBs are obtained for box and cylinder shaped objects and collision links, any other shape is treated as an AABB.
-It should be noted that the service returns enough information to allow the user compute the AABB for the OOBB as well if needed.
+It should be noted that the service returns enough information to allow the user to compute the AABB for the OOBB as well if needed.

 To include this plugin in a Gazebo world, you will need to include it in the .world file inside the ```<world>``` tag.
 As an example:
 ```
 <world>